oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow contains the following steps:

 (A) The resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not possess.
-In this example {{OAUTH2-PROTECTED-RESOURCE-METADATA}} is used to receive information about the authorization server which protects the resource in domain B. This step MAY be skipped if discovery is not needed and other means of discovery MAY be used.
+In this example {{I-D.ietf-oauth-resource-metadata}} is used to receive information about the authorization server which protects the resource in domain B. This step MAY be skipped if discovery is not needed and other means of discovery MAY be used.
 The protected resource returns its metadata along with the authorization server information.

 (B) Now, after the resource server has identified the authorization server for Domain B, the resource server requests an authorization grant for the authorization server in Domain B from its own authorization server (Domain A).
 This happens via the token exchange protocol.